-While the welcome lighting function is activated, the low beam headlights will
+While the welcome lighting function is activated, the low beam headlights will automatically illuminate when unlocking the doors (for Outback, including the rear gate) by using the remote keyless entry system.

 The low beam headlights will remain illuminated for 30 seconds^{1} and then turn off.
 However, if any of the following operations is done, the low beam headlights will turn off.